Luka Jović: Fiorentina

 On 8 July 2022, Serie A club Fiorentina announced the signing of Jović on a free transfer.
 In his first and only season in Florence, he scored 13 goals in 50 games.

 AC Milan

 On 1 September 2023, Jović signed for AC Milan on a season-long contract.
 Three months later, on 2 December 2023, Jović scored his first goal for Milan in a 3–1 home win against Frosinone.

 He was cut from Milan's 2024–25 UEFA Champions League squad, leaving his future in doubt.
 On 29 June 2025, Milan confirmed that Jovic was leaving the club on a free transfer upon the expiry of his contract.

 AEK Athens

-On 5 August 2025, Jović joined Greek club AEK Athens on a free transfer, signing a two year deal.
-He scored on his debut against Aris Limassol which helped secure qualification to the league phase of the UEFA Conference League.
-On 5 October 2025, he came off the bench to score his first league goal in a 3-2 comeback win against Kifisia.
+On 5 August 2025, Jović joined Greek club AEK Athens on a free transfer, signing a two-year deal.
+He scored on his debut against Aris Limassol, which helped secure qualification to the league phase of the UEFA Conference League.
+On 5 October 2025, he came off the bench to score his first league goal in a 3–2 comeback win against Kifisia.
+A month later, on 30 November, he scored his first hat trick for AEK in their 3–2 away win in the Athenian derby, against Panathinaikos.

+On 18 January 2026, he became the first player in the History of Greek football to score 4 goals against Panathinaikos in a derby in AEK's 4–0 triumph over their local rivals.
+(The jersey he wore in that match is now in the AEK Museum.)
+After some important goals, double against Atromitos, Levadiakos and decisive like a winner against OFI and vs Asteras Tripolis, he scored a crucial five minute brace again vs Atromitos in a 2–2 draw and was named Player of the Month for March.